cmake-basis/BASIS/doc/howto/cmake-options.rst

     Timeout in seconds for the build of MEX-Files_.

+.. option:: -DBUILD_MODULES_BY_DEFAULT::BOOL

+    Whether to enable project modules (i.e., subprojects) by default or not.
+This option has only effect when given directly on the command-line when calling ``cmake`` or ``ccmake``, respectively.
+Otherwise the default value of this option will be used for the first build system configuration run which adds the ``MODULE_*`` options already and sets them to the respective default which cannot be overriden by consecutive configuration runs unless the ``MODULE_*`` options themselves are changed.

 .. option:: -DBASIS_REGISTER:BOOL

     Whether to register installed package in CMake's `package registry`_.
 This option